 18. CRYPTO COLLECTIBLES

 Crypto collectibles refer to collectibles that are part of a blockchain.
-A piece of NFT art is an example of a crypto collectibles.
+A piece of NFT art is an example of crypto collectibles.

 In the context of NFTs and Crypto, the words collectible and crypto collectible are used interchangeably.